guangmingwan/class-converter/README.md

 class converter for typescript is a transformer to deserializable xml to typescript class and serializable class to xml.

+# Why use it ?

+Maybe this project is the best xml2ob solution in JS / TS, maybe not.

 Npmjs.com has many XML to object projects.
 Why should I reinvent a wheel?

 I have an AS3 project, which uses flexxb [https://github.com/alexandruciobanu/flexxb] for persistence support.
 Unfortunately, after the project is migrated to typescript, all projects cannot solve my problem: